coolshare/ReactReduxPattern/README.md

 - <b>Loading components by string class name from json</b><br/>
 <b>Problem</b>: In some case, you can not import your custom React classes statically since you don't have them yet. <br/>One example is a portal where users contribute their own gadgets after you release the portal application.
 When a new gadget is created by a user, two things are done:<br/><br/>
-1). the gadget class is placed in a location the application can reach.<br/>
+1). the gadget class is placed in a location that the application can reach.<br/>
 2). the location of the gadget class is added to the config file, gadgets.json.<br/><br/>
 Now how to load it?